-A packaged solution is meant to be pre-defined and then never be a perfect fit with existing interfaces and data st environment.
-During the selection's RFI and RFP process, work diligent how and where the new package will fit into your existing tandards in your tly to understand --- ---------------------------------------
+- A packaged solution is meant to be pre-defined and therefore will almost never be a perfect fit with existing interfaces and data standards in your environment. - During the selection's RFI and RFP process, work diligently to understand how and where the new package will fit into your existing architecture from an interface and data model perspective.